bbc/bbc-vamp-plugins/README.md

     make -f Makefile.osx

-then install it by moving the plugin and category files to the system Vamp plugin folder (see [here](http://vamp-plugins.org/download.html#install) for defaults).
+then install it by moving the plugin, category and RDF files to the system Vamp plugin folder (see [here](http://vamp-plugins.org/download.html#install) for defaults).
 Use the following command for linux:

-    mv bbc-vamp-plugins.so bbc-vamp-plugins.cat /usr/local/lib/vamp/
+    mv bbc-vamp-plugins.so bbc-vamp-plugins.cat bbc-vamp-plugins.n3 /usr/local/lib/vamp/

 or the following command for OSX:

-    mv bbc-vamp-plugins.dylib bbc-vamp-plugins.cat /Library/Audio/Plug-Ins/Vamp/
+    mv bbc-vamp-plugins.dylib bbc-vamp-plugins.cat bbc-vamp-plugins.n3 /Library/Audio/Plug-Ins/Vamp/

 #### Documentation